Educational Tax Credit

 Santa Clara University staff does not provide tax advice to individuals.

 Santa Clara University will be changing servicers.
-Further instructions for logging onto the new site will be available in January 2018.
+Click Instructions for information on getting a 1098-T at the new site.

-International students, with an eligible work SSN/ITIN, may obtain a 1098-T form by completing W-9S form along with a copy of their ITIN card.
+International students, with an eligible work SSN/ITIN, may obtain a 1098-T form by completing W-9S form along with a copy of their work visa.
 This will be required every year.
 Contact Enrollment Services Center at OneStop@scu.edu or call 408-551-1000 to obtain a W-9S form.
-The W-9S form must be completed no later than April 1, 2018.
+The W-9S form must be completed no later than March 10, 2018.

 1098T forms will be available online by the end of January of the following year after the annual process is complete.
 All US students, that have provided Santa Clara with their SSN information, will be able to review their 1098-T online in January.